Pediatric Surgical Care

 Pediatric surgeons care for children from the infant period through the teenage years.
 While they typically specialize in treating a particular region of the body, pediatric surgeons are trained to operate anywhere from the neck to the pelvic region.

-Surgeons at Edinburg Children's Hospital use equipment and facilities specifically designed for children.
+Surgeons at South Texas Health System Children's use equipment and facilities specifically designed for children.
 They focus on each child's condition and health history to choose the most appropriate procedure that will make recovery easiest for the patient.

 Surgical Areas of Expertise

-Surgeons at Edinburg Regional Medical Center have expertise in the following areas:
+Surgeons at South Texas Health System Children's have expertise in the following areas:

 - General Surgery — General surgery covers simple and complex procedures to treat a wide range of conditions.
 One of the most common general surgeries performed on children is appendectomy, the removal of an infected appendix.
 The infection, called appendicitis, can be life-threatening if it's not treated — the appendix occasionally bursts less than a day after symptoms start.
 So it's critical to have it removed as soon as possible.
 Sharp pain in the middle of the abdomen, that moves to the lower right part of the abdomen, is a typical symptom of appendicitis.
 If your child show signs of appendicitis, take him or her to the emergency room.
 Two types of appendectomy are: open or traditional through an incision in abdomen, or laparoscopically in which a small tube with a camera attached is inserted in the body through a small incision.
 The surgery takes about 30 minutes to an hour and usually requires a hospital stay.
 Most kids recover in two-to-three days without complications.

 - Ear, Nose and Throat Surgery — Common ear, nose and throat procedures for kids include tonsilectomy, adenoidectomy and ear tube insertions.
 Learn more >